Christian-Tellez/startup-progress/README.md

 - [ ] ❓ Make disabled stages more clear to the user

 > [!NOTE]
-> ❓ = not directly in requirements, but good to have (tests are a must tho 😞)
+> ❓ = not directly in requirements, but good to have (tests were a must tho 😞)

 ## How to run the code